murex/mikado-testbuilders-kata/workshop/2 - Easy Fix Difficult Test.md

 1. The Invoice is sent to the customer and a copy of it is saved in our repository for future reference

-> It is important to note that each country has its own tax rates and tax reduction rules.
+>Tip: It is important to note that each country has its own tax rates and tax reduction rules.
 You can find a table of those rules below.

 #### 2. Reporting Portal